 Did you know that after your braces are removed, your teeth can shift?
-Our dentists in British Columbia and Alberta offer advice on how to care for your teeth following treatment to ensure they remain straight – and that all your hard work pays off.
+Our dentists in British Columbia offer advice on how to care for your teeth following treatment to ensure they remain straight – and that all your hard work pays off.

 Can my teeth shift after braces?